-Thee Referees have been told that they are responsible for educating the youngsters on the field and helping them to restart the play.
+The referees have been told that they are responsible for educating the youngsters on the field and helping them to restart the play.

-They will be blowing the whistle at the start of the 1st and 2nd half, the restart after a goal, the end of the 1st and 2nd half, any infractions, the restart of play after a substitution and when players do not recognize that the ball is out of play.
+The referees will be blowing the whistle at the start of the 1st and 2nd half, the restart after a goal, the end of the 1st and 2nd half, any infractions, the restart of play after a substitution and when players do not recognize that the ball is out of play.

 Following are the signals that you will see: